facelessuser/wcmatch/docs/src/markdown/glob.md

     ['./docs/src/../src', './docs/src/../theme']
     ```

-- In general, Wildcard Match's behavior is modeled off of Bash's, so unlike the Python's default `glob`, Wildcard Match's `glob` will match and return `.` and `..` in certain cases just like Bash does.
+- In general, Wildcard Match's behavior is modeled off of Bash's, so unlike Python's default `glob`, Wildcard Match's `glob` will match and return `.` and `..` in certain cases just like Bash does.

     Python's default: